November 19th, 2026

 Pop those corks!
 Beaujolais Nouveau Day is the worldwide party for wine enthusiasts and casual sippers alike.
 It’s the grand debut of the year’s first wine harvest, full of vibrant, fruity flavors fresh from the vineyards.
 Traditionally released on the third Thursday of November, this celebration invites you to gather with friends, share a toast, and savor the young, lively taste of Beaujolais.
 It’s a festival of flavors where the wine flows freely, and joy is the main course.
 Cheers to a grape-tastic time!

-Immerse yourself in the convivial atmosphere of Beaujolais Nouveau Day, a festive celebration that captures the carefree essence of a young, fruity wine from the Beaujolais region in France.
-This joyous occasion revolves around the release of a new vintage, meant to be savored while it's still young and fresh.BeaujolaisNouveauDay
+Immerse yourself in the convivial atmosphere of Beaujolais Nouveau Day, a festive celebration that embodies the carefree spirit of a young, fruity wine from the Beaujolais region in France.
+This joyous occasion revolves around the release of a new vintage, meant to be consumed young and fresh.BeaujolaisNouveauDay

 The Wine Behind the Celebration